Edit and add entries

 Capture routes

-1. Routes can be entered using the “Routes” menu selection.
+Routes can be entered using the “Paths” menu selection.
 Ginto gives you initial suggestions for this.
-Manually add all required routes by clicking on “Add route.”
+Manually add all required routes by clicking on “Add path.”

-2. Select the start and end points of the trail.
+Select the start and end points of the path.

-3. Click on the newly created trail and then click “Add trail section.”
+Click on the newly created path and then click “Add path segment”.
 Here you can now individually add each path element along a path from start to end point.
 Be careful not to omit any path element.

 Using the three dots at the top right, you can delete a path or an individual path element and edit the order of the path elements.

-For certain path elements, such as a staircase, alternative path elements, such as a lift, can be entered directly under “Add alternative” (instead of “Add route section”).
+For certain path elements, such as a staircase, alternative path elements, such as a lift, can be entered directly under “Add alternative” (instead of “Add path segment”).
+Recurring path elements, such as stairs or lifts, can be entered once and then reused for multiple paths (see instruction Reuse path elements).

 Capture details